 This life is now called an embryo and it's cells are continuously dividing as it travels down the fallopian tube to the uterus.
 The lining of the uterus is preparing to receive the embryo.

 WEEK 1 (FROM FERTILIZATION)

 The embryo implants on about day 6.
-Hormones are now triggered to nurute the pregnancy and prevent monthly periods.
+Hormones are now triggered to nurture the pregnancy and prevent monthly periods.

-A pregnancy test can now be taken to measure hCG, the pregnancy hormone, and tell her she is pregnant.
+A pregnancy test can now be taken to measure HCG, the pregnancy hormone, and tell the mother she is pregnant.
 The embryo is completely attached and draws nourishment from the mother.